By Chip Manning

 Sensors may also detect that lights, HVAC systems or audiovisual equipment is still running in an empty room and can remotely power it down to conserve energy, save money and prolong equipment life.

 Other Technologies for Remote Team Management

 In addition to videoconferencing and the IoT, a host of other technologies makes it easier for managers and employees to access information from anywhere at any time.

 Many businesses have already adopted cloud computing to some degree.
 Using the cloud, managers and team members can easily access the same information and applications regardless of physical location.
 Managers can use the cloud to easily set up and distribute tasks, set up new software for the team, keep track of employee time and schedules, and more.

 Mobile apps also help managers and employees manage increasing flexible work schedules and telecommuters.
 Apps can send notifications to a desktop workstation or any mobile device, so an employee can receive the notification—and respond in a timely manner—even if they aren’t at the desk.

 Videoconferencing, mobile apps, cloud computing, AI, and the IoT are fantastic tools for remote team management.
 As we approach the reality of a fully mobile, flexible workforce, smart managers will adopt technology that not only enables them to manage their teams from a distance, but to manage technology from anywhere, too.
 Managers will reap the rewards of a more engaged workforce, a better work/life balance, and the ability to work from anywhere, themselves, while effectively managing employees across town or across the world.

-This column was reprinted with permission from Chip Manning and originally appeared here.
+This column was reprinted with permission from Chip Manning.